gskapka/rust-sgx-db-shim/README.md

-# :floppy_dis: Sealing SGX Data into an Untrusted Database in Rust Example
+# :floppy_dis: Sealing SGX Data into an Untrusted Database

 &nbsp;